nginx/agent/scripts/selinux/README.md

 ```
 this usually means that the policy file was built on a newer environment than isn't complicate with the environment the policy is being installed on.

-To resolve this issue the policy file needs to be rebuilt on a centos 7 environment.
+To resolve this issue the policy file needs to be rebuilt on a Centos 7 environment.
 See [Updating existing policy](#updating-existing-policy) for instruction on how to rebuild a policy file.

 ### Unknown Type
 If running the command